techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=114
 (4938)
 Select incorrect statement about ServerSocket class. (choose 1)

-a.
-The most useful form of the ServerSocket constructor is public ServerSocket(int portNumber)
+A. The most useful form of the ServerSocket constructor is public ServerSocket(int portNumber)

-b.
-A server socket, on the other hand, makes itself available and then waits for clients to initiate connections.
+B. A server socket, on the other hand, makes itself available and then waits for clients to initiate connections.

-c.
-To make the new object available for client connections, call its accept() method, which returns an instance of ServerSocket
+C. To make the new object available for client connections, call its accept() method, which returns an instance of ServerSocket

-d.
-There is no way to know how long the accept() call will take.
+D. There is no way to know how long the accept() call will take.

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: